JordanJWSmith/care4cf_app_public/README.md

 This repository contains source code for the CARE4CF Daily Logging App.
 It is currently hosted [here](https://care4cf.azurewebsites.net/).

 Sign in with your Microsoft credentials.
 If you have not already registered for the CARE4CF trial you will be redirected to the [registration site](https://care4cf-register.azurewebsites.net/).
+The registration site's repository can be found [here](https://github.com/JordanJWSmith/care4cf_registration_public).

 This app is a progressive web app.
 Feel free to install it to your device's home screen to use locally, or to use it via a browser.